ietf-wg-idr/RFC4271bis/rfc4271bis.md

 - route aggregation and route information reduction

+Routes contained in an Adj-RIB-In associated with an EBGP peer SHALL NOT be considered eligible in the Decision Process if no explicit Import Policy has been applied.

 The Decision Process takes place in three distinct phases, each triggered by a different event: